Carson Kelly Player Props: Diamondbacks vs. Mariners

-On Friday, Carson Kelly (.154 batting average in his past 10 games, with ) and the Arizona Diamondbacks face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 9:40 PM ET.
+After hitting .154 with in his past 10 games, Carson Kelly and the Arizona Diamondbacks take on the Seattle Mariners (who will hand the ball to Bryan Woo) at 8:10 PM ET on Saturday.

-In his previous game he had a hitless performance (0-for-3) against the Cardinals.
+In his previous game he had a hitless showing (0-for-3) against the Cardinals.

 Carson Kelly Game Info & Props vs. the Mariners